Differential evolution: Parameter selection

 The choice of DE parameters $\text{NP}$, $\text{CR}$ and $F$ can have a large impact on optimization performance.
 Selecting the DE parameters that yield good performance has therefore been the subject of much research.
 Rules of thumb for parameter selection were devised by Storn et al. and Liu and Lampinen.
 Mathematical convergence analysis regarding parameter selection was done by Zaharie.

+Constraint handling

+Differential evolution can be utilized for constrained optimization as well.